Sleep and Insomnia

 Whatever the cause, it’s no joke, as snoring can affect your quality of sleep, making you feel tired and unable to concentrate during the day.
 It can also put a huge strain on relationships, and has been cited as a common cause of divorce alongside financial problems and adultery

 To stop snoring, try to lose weight if you need to, and if you smoke, make an effort to give up.
 That’s because cigarette smoke irritates your throat and nasal cavity, causing swelling and catarrh, which can make breathing through your nose difficult.
 Also avoid drinking before bedtime, as alcohol makes your muscles relax more than normal, which can lead to snoring.

 Obstructive sleep apnoea

 More serious than snoring is a related condition called obstructive sleep apnoea (OSA).
 This happens when your upper airways collapse while you’re asleep, resulting in irregular breathing at night and excessive sleepiness during the day.

-According to the NHS, an estimated four percent of middle-aged men and two percent of middle-aged women have OSA, and many cases may go undiagnosed because some people may not realise they have it.
+According to Patient, an estimated four percent of middle-aged men and two percent of middle-aged women have OSA (x), and many cases may go undiagnosed because some people may not realise they have it.

 The main risk factor for OSA is obesity, though others include having a large neck, smoking, drinking alcohol before bedtime and taking sedative drugs.
 If untreated, it can significantly affect your day-to-day life, and even increase your risk of having high blood pressure, a stroke, heart attack or atrial fibrillation (irregular heartbeat).
 So if you think you may be affected, see your GP, as there are several treatments available for OSA, such as continuous positive airway pressure (CPAP) devices that you wear while you sleep.